tiagomms/xr-portfolio/_posts/2023-08-28-xr-design-fellowship-module-02-post-assign.md

 ### Personal Thoughts

 I can say without Eugene's video (above), I wouldn't have thought of bowls or App Marks.
-And with Jeremy, and Paul Hoover from Shapes XR, I realized it is relaxing and actually fun to prototype things.
+And with [Jeremy Casper](https://www.linkedin.com/in/jercasper/) and [Paul Hoover](https://www.linkedin.com/in/pahoover/) from Shapes XR, I realized it is relaxing and actually fun to prototype things.
 ShapesXR makes you feel like you are playing with play-doh or painting, or playing piano.
 It can be a very smoothing experience and I appreciated that a lot.